3XCeptional/getLINKS/README.md

 ```

 To search for 5 links per query from a file called "questions.txt" and download the pages to generate a book:
+**Note**: To generater A book it would Require time and also Depends on the websites to scarp data so limit your no to just 2 or 3

 Copy code
 ```